Billionaire SpaceJam: The Musk, Bezos, Branson, & Allen Space Race

 “Just Wait Until Our Generation is the Majority”

 Trump only got 37% of the 18-29 year old vote, which isn’t surprising.
 Younger people tend to be more liberal.
-Older generations attribute this to naivety, but you bastards collapsed the economy so tread lightly.
+Older generations attribute this to naivety, but you bastards collapsed the economy, so tread lightly.
 I’m curious to see what the biggest political topics will be for Millennials in a few years.

 We need to start exploring space, stop global warming, solve our energy problems, and increase the living standard for a rapidly growing population.
 Fortunately, there are a handful of people that have taken these initiatives that are (no shocker here) not affiliated with the government.
 Elon Musk, Jeff Bezos, Paul Allen, Richard Branson, Mark Zuckerberg, Vinay Gupta to name a few.
 Heard of ’em?
 There are many more young brilliant minds and ideas waiting to be discovered and nurtured, let’s get on it.

-This election has brought out so many deep fears and anxieties that need to be addressed.
+This election brought out so many deep fears and anxieties that need to be addressed.
 Several of my close friends dove off the deep end into various internal neurosis and disillusionment with society.
-Projecting your problems into a binary (let’s be real, Gary Johnson & Jill Stein) election is no substitute for nurturing yourself.
+Projecting your problems into a binary (let’s be real, Gary Johnson & Jill Stein) election is no substitute for self-nurturing.
 Give your mind the peace it deserves and don’t let the Internet dictate how you feel.
 You only get one vote every four years, but you only get one life.